ecmwf/open-ecpds/docs/monitoring/transfer-statistics.md

 At the end of each TCP connection used during a transfer, OpenECPDS reads OS-level socket diagnostics — equivalent to the Linux `tcp_info` structure — and persists one row per connection in `TRANSFER_STATISTICS`.
-This happens automatically for every connection opened by the transfer module (FTP, SFTP, S3, HTTP, …), requiring no manual instrumentation.
+This happens automatically for every connection opened by the transfer module (FTP, SFTP, WebDAV, S3, HTTP, …), requiring no manual instrumentation.

 The table references `DATA_TRANSFER` via a foreign key on `DAT_ID`, linking each